 At Foxfield Primary School, we ensure that learning is planned for all in a cross-curricular way.
-This ensures that children are able to make links within their learning.
+This ensures that children are able to link their learning to the real world.
 Lessons challenge all pupils through a variety of activities, providing opportunities for feedback from adults and peers.
-Through the high expectations of everyone at Foxfield we aspire to achieve outstanding outcomes.
+Through the high expectations of everyone at Foxfield we aspire to achieve the highest quality outcomes.

 Over the first half of the spring term, the children will learn about the River Thames by critically analysing a range of sources and drawing evidence-based conclusions.
 The Victorian period will be studied as they were pivotal as town planners and the introduction of the sewage system and Public Health England.
 The children will make connections with the significance and impact of PHE so they have a greater understanding of the local and national importance of the topic.
 Through a global lens, the children will discover the hidden history of the untold story of Queen Victoria and Abdul and the significance of their friendship on modern Britain.
 The children will be presenting their learning at the end of the Spring term, including their poems from English around Human Rights through a class assembly.